Digital Marketing

 Keyword Competition

 When many marketers are competing for certain keywords that you want to target, ranking for these keywords can be difficult.
-The competition for keywords varies based on how popular they are and industry competition.
+The competition for keywords varies based on how popular they are and the industry competition.

 Fortunately, there are tools such as Semrush that can help you analyze keyword competition.